flatten-official/flatten-somalia/README.md

 - `yarn workspace backend doc`: Generates and open the backend api docs

 - `depcheck [PATH]`: Check for missing or unused dependencies. (e.g. `depcheck ./packages/backend`)

+## Logging

+Logging is done using the Winston loggers.
+Add `util-logging` as a dependency and then use `log`.
+See code and util-logging package for more info.